VVSDheeraj/my_gazebo_tutorials/README.md

 ### `walker.hpp`

 `walker.hpp` is the header file for the walker node.
 It contains the class definition and member functions declarations for the walker robot's behavior.
-This file is crucial for defining the interface and functionalities that will be implemented in `walker.cpp`.
+It plays a critical role in defining the interface and functionalities that are implemented in walker.cpp.

 Key components of `walker.hpp`:
 - Class definition for the walker robot.
 - Member variables for storing sensor data and robot state.
 - Member functions for processing sensor data and controlling the robot's movements.

-This file ensures that the implementation in `walker.cpp` has a clear and organized structure to follow.
+This file ensures that the implementation in walker.cpp follows a well-structured and organized framework.

 ### `walker.cpp`

-`walker.cpp` is the implementation file for the Walker ROS2 node.
-It defines the behavior of the robot, including moving forward and avoiding obstacles using a state machine approach.
-It only considers the input of the lidar scan from a set angle range of 0-40 degrees and confirms an obstacle.
-The behaviour of the walker robot is decided upon the detection of obstacle as in to move clockwise or anti-clockwise.
+The walker.cpp file contains the implementation of the Walker ROS2 node, which controls the robot's movement and obstacle avoidance behavior using a state machine approach.
+The robot processes lidar scan data within a specific angle range (0-40 degrees) to detect obstacles and determine its actions.

+Key Features:

+- Implements forward movement and obstacle avoidance logic.
+- Uses lidar input to detect obstacles in the specified angle range.
+- Decides the robot's turning direction (clockwise or counterclockwise) based on obstacle detection.

+This file defines the core functionality of the walker robot, enabling it to navigate while avoiding collisions effectively.

 ## ROS2 Dependencies
 Make sure to install the ROS2 Humble version or the appropriate ROS2 distribution on your system and source the ROS2 setup script.
 - **rclcpp**: ROS Client Library for C++.
 - **std_msgs**: Standard message types for ROS, such as strings and integers.
-- Other relevant dependencies (for building ROS2 nodes).
+- Additional dependencies necessary for building ROS2 nodes.

 If you are not sure what packages you have or require everything from the start.
 Run the following command.